utsav-gupta-max/New-York-Taxi-and-Limousine-Commission/README.md

 Note: This project's dataset was created for pedagogical purposes and may not be indicative of New York City taxi cab riders' behavior.

-The following tasks are needed before the team can begin the data analysis process:
+**The following tasks are needed before the team can begin the data analysis process:
+**

-Build a dataframe for the TLC dataset
+1.Build a dataframe for the TLC dataset

-Examine data type of each column
+2.Examine data type of each column

-Gather descriptive statistics
+3.Gather descriptive statistics